256 pp., 6.125 x 9.25, 8 illus. , notes, bibl., index

 Alejandra Bronfman is associate professor of history at SUNY Albany.

-For more information about Alejandra Bronfman, visit the Author Page.
+For more information about Alejandra M. Bronfman, visit the Author Page.

 "An exciting and innovative study that will surely influence scholarship on twentieth-century Cuba for some time."--Hispanic American Historical Review